Constructing group actions on quasi-trees and applications to mapping class groups: The projection complex

-Note that it is clear from the definition that $d_Y(X,Z) \leq \pd_Y(X,Z)$ and therefore Axiom \ref{chris} still holds for $d_Y$ with the same constant.
-However we need to modify Axiom \ref{triangle} to a coarse triangle inequality.
+Note that it is clear from the definition that $d_Y(X,Z) \leq \pd_Y(X,Z)$ and therefore (PC \ref{chris}) still holds for $d_Y$ with the same constant.
+However we need to modify (PC \ref{triangle}) to a coarse triangle inequality.